steve-leo254/OnlineShopping/readME.md

 - Python 3.6 or higher
 - MySQL Server
-- React (for any frontend or additional tooling)
+- Node.js (for any frontend or additional tooling)
 - pip (Python package installer)

 ### Clone the Repository